About

 misperceptions about the only True Church Our Blessed

-Lord Jesus established on St. Peter, the Roman
+Lord Jesus established on St. Peter, that is, the Roman

 Catholic Church.